A Guide to Exploring San Francisco by BART

 - Yerba Buena Gardens: Smart urban design elevates this multi-use cultural center and park.
 The Yerba Buena Arts Center, Children’s Creativity Museum (an arts and technology studio for children), a classic carousel, an inviting playground, a bowling center and ice-skating rink all share space in a large two-block area.
 Tucked behind the waterfall is an excellent, multi-lingual exhibit on Dr. Martin Luther King, Jr. Look for free performances in summer and fall.
 (Between Third and Fourth and Mission and Folsom streets.) www.yerbabuenagardens.com.

-- Museum of the African Diaspora: Opened in November 2005, the Museum of the African Diaspora (MoAD) is situated on the ground level of the St. Regis Hotel.
+- Museum of the African Diaspora: The Museum of the African Diaspora (MoAD) is situated on the ground level of the St. Regis Hotel.
 The museum showcases African experiences in San Francisco, as well as around the globe.
 Through special programs, interactive, permanent and changing exhibits four themes emerge: origins, movement, adaptation and transformation. www.moadsf.org.

 - Wells Fargo History Room: Open on banking days, the Wells Fargo History Room displays an original stagecoach, mining tools, Gold Rush memorabilia, vintage maps and photographs.
 420 Montgomery St.; www.wellsfargohistory.com.